-The New Orleans Police Department will be conducting a sobriety checkpoint at an undisclosed point in the city Thursday night, the department said in a press release.
+The New Orleans Police Department's traffic division will conduct a sobriety checkpoint Friday night, the department said in a press release.

 The checkpoint will begin at approximately 9:00 p.m. on the night of Friday, Dec.
 20, and conclude at approximately 5:00 a.m.
 Saturday morning.
 The NOPD says motorists should expect only minimal delays and should have proper documentation with them, including a driver's license and proof of insurance.

 A Baton Rouge judge is reconsidering his decision to throw out Gov. Bobby Jindal's revamp of teacher tenure and salary laws.